-Table 6: loan size to the new customer from 2000-2006 periods in OCSA.S.C we see the average loan size of sample respondents in oromia credit and saving association S.C this year this institution gives average loan size of 2450 birr per individual.
-This is little birr when it is compared to that of eshet micro finance institution.
-The average loan size is less than that of loan size of the new customer in this year which is 3000 birr per individual.
-This is due the willingness of the clients to take the amount that the microfinance planed to give them.
-As indicated so far most of the clients of this microfinance institution are low income clients and they do not want to take large loan size to overcome the challenge of repayment.
-Let we see the average loan size of this fiscal year in graph form.
+The above table indicates that the loan size is increased even if the increment rate is still limited.
+When we see 171 the average loan size of sample respondents in oromia credit and saving association S.C this year this institution 172 gives average loan size of 2450 birr per individual.
+This is little birr when it is compared to that of eshet micro 173 finance institution.
+The average loan size is less than that of loan size of the new customer in this year which 174 is 3000 birr per individual.
+This is due the willingness of the clients to take the amount that the microfinance 175 planed to give them.
+As indicated so far most of the clients of this microfinance institution are low income clients 176 and they do not want to take large loan size to overcome the challenge of repayment.
+Let we see the average loan 177 size of this fiscal year in graph form.
+178